dylanhu-code/Splitty/README.md

-# OOPP Template Project
+# OOPP Project

-This repository contains the template for the OOPP project.
-Please extend this README.md with instructions on how to run your project.
+email: ooppteam42@gmail.com

+The server URL to connect to can be changed in the client/config.txt file.